-D. Interest Rates and Returns on Dividend Strips Returns
+D. Interest Rates and Dividend Strips Returns

-So far, we have provided evidence from dividend-sorted portfolios.
-In this section, we extend our analysis and consider returns on dividend strips returns.
-Dividend strips are claims that pay dividends on the stock index up to a certain period (Van Binsbergen, Brandt, and Koijen (2012)).
-These assets provide a sharp test for the reaching-for-income hypothesis because they are precisely the current income streams that investors would like to receive.
-Specifically, we estimate predictive regressions of excess returns of a long position in dividend strips, where α{t+h+1} is the excess return of the long dividend strategy constructed by Van Binsbergen, Brandt, and Koijen (2012) from time t + h to t + h + 1.28 The excess return is calculated using the five-factor model of Fama and French (2016).
+So far, we have provided evidence from dividend sorted portfolios.
+In this section, we extend our analysis and consider dividend strips returns.
+Dividend strips are claims that pay dividends on the stock index up to a certain period (Van Binsbergen et al., 2012).
+These assets provide a sharp test for the reaching-for-income hypothesis because they are exactly the current income streams that investors would like to receive.
+To this purpose, we estimate the following predictive regressions of excess returns of a long position in dividend strips where α{t+h+1} is the excess return of the long dividend strategy constructed by Van Binsbergen et al. (2012) from time t+h to $t+h+1.^{28}$ The excess return is calculated using the five-factor model of Fama and French (2016).
 The sample period is from 1996 to 2009.
 The results are reported in Figure 8.
 The upper panel shows that, following a decrease in the fed funds rate, dividend strips exhibit positive alphas in year 1.
-The positive alpha becomes insignificant starting in year 2.
-The lower panel of Figure 8 zooms in on the first year and shows that the positive alpha disappears around 10 months after a change in the fed funds rate.
-These findings suggest an increase in demand for income streams following a decrease in the fed funds rate with the patterns of the high-dividend-yield portfolio returns in Figure 7.
+The positive alpha becomes insignificant starting from year 2.
+The lower panel of Figure 8 zooms in the first year and shows that the positive alpha disappears around 10 months after the change in fed funds rate.
+These findings suggest an increase in demand for income streams following a decrease in the fed funds rate, which dissipates subsequently.
+These findings are consistent with the patterns of the high dividend-yield portfolio returns in Figure 7.

-$$\alpha{t+h+1} = \beta_h \Delta FFR{t,t-12} + \varepsilon{t+h+1}, \quad h = 0, 12, \dots, 48, \tag{11}$$
+$$\alpha{t+h+1} = \beta_h \Delta FFR{t,t-12} + \varepsilon{t+h+1}, \quad h = 0, 12, \dots, 48,$$ (11)